 8. North Ice, Greenland

-This place of the world has the lowest population as there are certain difficulties which make this place hard to live in.
+This location of the world has the lowest population as there are certain difficulties, which make this place hard to live in.

 9. Snag, Yukon, Canada

 Snag is a small dry weathered village located in the Yukon Territory in Canada.